Marbella Andalucia, Spain Travel Guide

 Marbella does not feature cable cars or funiculars as a mode of public or tourist transportation.

 Modern areas and newer public buses are generally accessible.
-Old Town streets can be challenging due to cobblestones.
+Old Town streets may be tough due to cobblestones.

-Whether walking, cycling, or using public transport, planning your routes in advance is time-saving and enhances your discovery of Marbella.
+Whether walking, cycling, or utilizing public transport, planning your routes in advance saves time and enhances your discovery of Marbella.

-Embrace the diverse ways to move around this city, tailoring your transport to your daily adventures.
+Embrace the diverse ways to move around this metropolis, tailoring your transport to your daily adventures.